-There were no reported Hate Crimes (criminal offenses committed against a person or property which is motivated, in whole or in part, by the offender's bias) for the years of 2015 and 2014.
+There were no reported Hate Crimes (criminal offenses committed against a person or property which is motivated, in whole or in part, by the offender's bias) for the year of 2017.

 Bias is a preformed negative opinion or attitude toward a group of persons based on their actual or perceived race, gender, religion, national origin, sexual orientation, gender identity, ethnicity, or disability of the victim.